dymmond/esmerald/docs/routing/routes.md

     ```

 `Include` supports as many nested routes with different paths and Gateways, WebSocketGateways and Includes as you
 desire to have.
-Once the application starts, the routes are assembled and it won't impact the performance, thanks
+Once the application starts, the routes are assembled and it will not impact the performance, thanks
 to Starlette.

 Nested routes also allows all the functionalities on each level, from middleware, permissions and exception handlers